-- MVP EventReach: Your per-event score and platform average should be 70, which indicates the minimum amount of relevant fields have been completed.
+- EventReach: Your per-event score and platform average should be 70, which indicates the minimum amount of relevant fields have been completed.

 - Description: At least 160 characters and should include all relevant text.
 Do not embed photos or videos with relevant information is it cannot be indexed by search engines.

 - Posting Date: For optimal discoverability, give your audience time to find your event ahead of time by posting at least 7 days before the big day.

 - Twitter Hashtag: Only one Twitter hashtag may be saved per-event to ensure that your audience is driven to one central, relevant Twitter conversation.

 - Recurring Events: If an event has the same title and content, make it a recurring event.
 This decreases clutter for admins and increases your audience’s awareness of future dates.

 Custom Fields: Custom Fields allow you to collect information that your organization needs on top of the fields already in the form.
 Keep in mind that the longer a form gets, the less likely users are to interact with them, so each field you add should provide information essential to your organization.

 In order to encourage higher-quality submissions, many of our customers elect to add extra guidelines to the submission form that are tailored to the organization’s policies and workflow.
 In addition to clarifying organizational standards, these instructions can also offer users suggestions to make their events more successful.

 - Be concise: The more text and instructions you display, the less likely your users will actually read to the end.
 We recommend starting with minimal instructions, then expanding to address common questions or mistakes arising over time.